nick-neely/crumbl-craver/README.md

 Below is an overview of the important files and directories in the Crumbl Craver project:

-- `.next/` - Generated automatically by Next.js during the build.
-It contains the output files.
 - `app/` - Contains the core functionality of the application.
+  - `auth/` - Authentication route group.
+    - `login/` - Handles user login route.
+    - `signup/` - Manages user signup route.
+  - `actions/` - Holds Server Actions used by Next.js.
   - `api/` - Houses the backend API routes.
-    - `auth/` - Contains authentication-related API endpoints.
-      - `callback/` - Handles the authentication callback.
+    - `getCookies/` - Endpoint for retrieving cookie data.
-        - `route.ts` - The server-side logic for authentication callbacks.
+    - `updateCookies/` - Endpoint for updating cookie data.
-  - `login/` - Manages the login view.
-    - `page.tsx` - The React component for the login page.
+  - `dashboard/` - Related to the user dashboard interface.
+  - `public/` - Publicly accessible files, such as images and static assets.
+  - `state/` - Manages global state management.
+    - `authStore.ts` - State management.
 - `components/` - React components used across the application.
+- `config/` - Configuration files for the project setup.
+- `lib/` - Library code that can be imported and used in different parts of the application.
+- `static/styles/` - Static files for styling the application.
+- `tmp/` - Temporary files generated during development or by the build process.
-- `utils/` - Utility functions and helpers, including Supabase client initializations.
+- `utils/` - Utility functions and helpers.
   - `supabase/` - Supabase-related configurations and utilities.
-    - `client.ts` - Initializes and exports the Supabase client.
-    - `middleware.ts` - Middleware for handling authentication and other server-side logic.
-    - `server.ts` - Server-side utilities for Supabase interaction.
+    - `fetchCrumblCookies.ts` - Function for fetching cookies from Supabase.

-- `.env.local` - Environment variables for local development, including Supabase credentials (not tracked by Git).
+Additional files:
-- `middleware.ts` - Global middleware for Next.js.
+- `app/page.tsx` - The main page component for the application.
+- `app/layout.tsx` - The layout component used in the application.

 ## FAQ